-This year we participated again in the mono-lingual track using a Hidden Markov Model approach for the stemmer generation.
-It was our main purpose to engage the problem of managing two complete unknown and for us non-understandable languages like Finnish and Russian.
-Given the experience of the previous year, we participated also in the bi-lingual (German-to-French) track to apply a new solution for the problem of query expansion/translation from a language to another, especially when linguistic resources are low.
+We participated in the monolingual of CLEF 2004 track using a Hidden Markov Model approach for stemmer generation.
+Our main objective was to study the problem of managing two completely unknown and, for us, non-understandable languages like Finnish and Russian.
+Building on our experience gained in the campaign of the previous year, we also participated in the bilingual track (Germanto-French) to test a new solution for the problem of query expansion/translation from one language to another, especially when linguistic resources are low.